Skip to content

 A set of instructions performed on computational nodes is computational job.
 Jobs require a set of resources such as CPUs, memory or time.
 A scheduling system plans execution of the jobs so as optimize the load and usage of computational nodes.

-The servers on which the scheduling system runs are called PBS servers or PBS schedulers.
+The server on which the scheduling system is called PBS server or PBS scheduler.

-On the newest scheduler, the OpenPBS is used.
+On the current scheduler pbs-m1.metacentrum.cz the OpenPBS is used.

 The most important PBS Pro commands are: